Search

 • Turn off the power at the fuse box or circuit breaker panel if an appliance or electrical equipment is the electrical source or, if you can do it safely, turn off the appliance or electrical equipment and unplug it.
 Just turning off the equipment is not sufficient.

-• Insulate yourself if you must move a victim away from a live contact - wear dry gloves or cover your hands with cloth and stand on dry insulating material like cardboard, wood or clothes.
+• If you must move a victim away from a live contact, you should insulate yourself.
+Wear dry gloves or cover your hands with a cloth and stand on dry insulating material like cardboard, wood, or clothes.
 Ensure you have good footing and will not slip or fall when trying to move the victim.

 • Use a dry piece of wood, broom or other dry, insulating object or material to move the wire or power source away from the victim or push the victim off the live electrical source.